With 2.5m Britons eligible to vote living overseas, your vote is important. Register to vote.

 2017 Programme of Events

-July (tba) - Policy forum discussion and dinner at La Belle Ferronnière restaurant.
+Sept 29 - Conservative Policy Forum discussion and dinner at La Belle Ferronnière restaurant.

 Follow Brexit developments with blogger Richard North on: